Milliarcsecond-scale spectrum of the persistent radio source associated with FRB 20190417A and constraints for FRB 20181030A: Discussion

-The origin of the nebula responsible for both PRS and RM remains unsettled, with several viable interpretations.
+The origin of the nebula that causes PRS and RM remains unsettled, with several viable interpretations.
 An FRB embedded in a self-absorbed synchrotron nebula can reshape the electron spectrum and generate a spectral hump near the absorption frequency \citep{yan16,Li20}.
-Alternatively, the PRS may arise from a young magnetar wind nebula powered by synchrotron emission through interactions with supernova ejecta \citep{Murase16,metzger17,margalit18,Rahaman25} or the interstellar medium \citep{Dai17,Yang19}.
-Other possibilities include a ``hypernebula'' driven by super-Eddington outflows in compact binaries \citep{Sridhar22} and accreting wandering massive black holes in dwarf galaxies \citep{Eftekhari20,Reines20,Dong24}.
+Alternatively, the PRS might arise from a young magnetar wind nebula powered by synchrotron emission through interactions with supernova ejecta \citep{Murase16,metzger17,margalit18,Rahaman25} or the interstellar medium \citep{Dai17,Yang19}.
+Other possibilities include a hypernebula driven by super-Eddington outflows in compact binaries \citep{Sridhar22} and accreting wandering massive black holes in dwarf galaxies \citep{Eftekhari20,Reines20,Dong24}.